 - One fee only must be paid by each household.
 All adults in this household are jointly liable for this fee.

-- There is now one flat fee; a distinction is no longer made between a radio and/or television reception fee.
-A new feature is that the obligation to pay the fee is no longer dependent on whether equipment which makes it possible to receive radio or television programme services (radios or TV sets, smartphones, tablets or computers with internet access) is present.
+- There is one flat fee; no distinction is made between a radio and/or television reception fee.
+The obligation to pay the fee does not depend on whether equipment which makes it possible to receive radio or television programme services (radios or TV sets, smartphones, tablets or computers with internet access) is present.

 - Someone who does not have a principal residence in Switzerland, and for whom the household constitutes their secondary residence, must pay the fee.

 - Legal basis: Art.
 69 and 69a of the Federal Radio and Television Act (RTVA; CC 784.40).

 The universal fee system for private and collective households

 The fee is being levied regardless of equipment.
 All private and collective households must in principle pay the universal fee.
 For a transitional period of 5 years, however, it will be possible to be exempted from paying the fee (see also FAQ's under Opting-out).

 b) For a collective household (Old-age and nursing homes, hostels, penal institutions, boarding schools, asylum accommodation, etc.) CHF 670